markp175/configure-nvim/README.md

 # kickstart.nvim

-Fork of kickstart.nvim, for Ubuntu, simplified and with vim-plug instead of Lazy.
+Fork of kickstart.nvim, for Ubuntu with vim-plug instead of Lazy.

 ## Installation